 Yet another curious passerby caught on camera through the Art Nouveau window designed by Antony Little for Biba, 19-21 Kensington Church Street (March, 1966).

-Stephen Fitz-Simon photographed with the sales assistants Dee Dee, Eva, Sarah, Monique (in background), Rosy, Biruta (Barbara Hulanicki's younger sister) and Susie, at Biba, 19-21 Kensington Church Street (March, 1966).
+Stephen Fitz-Simon photographed with the sales assistants (from left to right) Dee Dee, Eva, Sarah, Monique (in background), Rosy, Biruta (Barbara Hulanicki's younger sister) and Susie, at Biba, 19-21 Kensington Church Street (March, 1966).

 IMAGE CREDITS & LINKS

 All images scanned by Sweet Jane from Paris Match, Issue No. 886, April 2nd, 1966.
-Photographer unknown/uncredited in the original publication.
-Further reading about the aforementioned Time Magazine 'London: The Swinging City' issue published April 15th 1966 via 'The Youngest Legend in History': Cultures of Consumption and the Mythologies of Swinging London by David Gilbert for The London Journal.
+All Photographs by Patrice Habans.
+Further reading about the aforementioned Time Magazine 'London: The Swinging City' issue published April 15th 1966 via 'The Youngest Legend in History: Cultures of Consumption and the Mythologies of Swinging London' by David Gilbert, for The London Journal.
 View some of my previous posts about Biba at 19-21 Kensington Church Street, including this fantastic 'full colour' feature for LOOK Magazine published a year later Biba: London's Mini Mecca (1967); Biba: Mini, Minier, Miniest!
 (1967).
 Another view through that Art Nouveau window in The Swinging Revolution (1966).
 Four minutes and forty-one seconds inside Biba Kensington Church St. More about the man behind the Art Nouveau window design: Biba Artist & Interior Designer Antony Little and also Antony Little: Beardsley, Biba, and Beyond.
 And finally, one for all those curious passers-by, Little Anthony & the Imperials - I'm On The Outside (Looking In).